sdercolin/vlabeler-resampler-test/README.md

 ## Download

-Please check the latest release and download the binary which is prepared for your OS.
+Please check the latest release and download the plugin package which is prepared for your OS.

 ## Installation